-4. New hires are subject to a criminal background investigation at their own expense (Maryland Code, Family Law Article 1, Sections 5-560-568.)
+New hires are subject to a criminal background investigation at their own expense.
+(Maryland Code, Family Law Article 1, Sections 5-560-568)

 Online application process is STRONGLY preferred.
-If online access is not available or if you encounter difficulty, you may submit via mail, e-mail, fax, or deliver in person before the closing date and time.
+If unable to apply online, or if you encounter difficulty, you may submit via mail, e-mail, fax, or deliver in person before the closing date and time.
 Please include your name and recruitment number on any documentation to ensure timely processing.
 Resumes will NOT be accepted in lieu of completing the online or paper application.
 Additional or supplemental information must be submitted by the closing date and time.
-The preferred method to receive additional information is for them to be uploaded.
-Application inquiries or supplemental information can be directed to the following:
+Application inquiries or supplemental information can be directed to the following

 Mailing Address: Maryland School for the Deaf Recruitment Department, P. O. Box 894, Columbia, MD 21044